 Color conversion of fonts, images, and symbols.

 Convert between 17 different color modes.
+Find the right balance between color resolution and memory size.

 Change color resolution.